lucashogg/rogg-smartlink/README.md

 ## Background

-As a hobby I produce music.
 Early in my coding journey while I was self-studying, I realized I wanted an elegant solution for providing a direct link to my music project on the Spotify streaming platform.
-I didn't want to sign up for yet another service (which I wouldn't have control over), I wanted something I could customize to my liking, and I needed a project would be simple enough to tackle at my coding level.
+I would use this smart link in conjunction with Facebook/Meta Ad Manager to increase my listener base.
+I didn't want to sign up for yet another service (which I wouldn't have control over), I wanted something I could customize to my liking, and I needed a project that would be simple enough to tackle at my coding level.
 This allowed me to stretch my HTML, SCSS, and JavaScript skills.

 ## How I Use This